balwant07/adcs-lab-vagrant/README.md

 Overview:
 The goal of this repo is to create an ADCS lab for learning or test and research purpose.
-For setup We will use vagrant with Oracle virtualbox.
+For setup we will use vagrant with Oracle virtualbox.